voyd-lang/voyd/syntaxes/dream.md

 // If the closure has only one expression, the {} can be omitted let add = (a: Int, b: Int) => a + b

-// In cases where the closure is passed to an already annotated value (such as a parameter
-// or annotated variable)
-let add: Fn(a: Int, b: Int) -> Int = (a, b) => a + b
+// A closure's parameter types may be left out in places where they can be inferred. let add: Fn(a: Int, b: Int) -> Int = (a, b) => a + b

-// If a closure has no parameters the () can be omitted. let doIt = => doWork()
+// Additionally, the () can be omitted from block style closures when all types can be

-// Additionally, () can be left out when a closure is wrapped in a block let add = { a: Int, b: Int => a + b }
+// inferred and there are one or more parameters. let add: Fn(a: Int, b: Int) -> Int = { a, b => a + b }
 ```

 ## Higher Order Functions